Building a SaaS in Go without a single React component

 what surprised me

-the biggest surprise was how much you don't miss state management when your server just... renders the right thing. the dashboard metrics, job status badges, credit balance — all computed fresh on every request. no cache invalidation, no stale UI, no optimistic updates that disagree with the server.
+i don't miss state management. the dashboard metrics, job status badges, credit balance: all computed fresh on every request. no cache invalidation, no stale UI, no optimistic updates that disagree with the server.

-the second surprise was how much templ's type safety helps at scale. i have ~15 page templates. every one of them has typed parameters — you can't accidentally render a job detail page without passing the CSRF token, because it's a required argument to the function. it's the kind of constraint that makes refactoring feel safe instead of scary.
+templ's type safety helps at scale. i have ~15 page templates. every one has typed parameters. you can't render a job detail page without passing the CSRF token, because it's a required argument to the function. refactoring feels safe.

-i'm not saying this approach is right for every SaaS. once you need real-time collaborative editing or complex client-side state, you'll want a frontend framework. but for most SaaS apps — CRUD, dashboards, job queues, billing — server-rendered HTML with a sprinkle of HTMX is genuinely good. it's fast, it's simple, and the Go toolchain is a delight.
+once you need real-time collaborative editing or complex client-side state, you'll want a frontend framework. but for CRUD, dashboards, job queues, billing. server-rendered HTML with a sprinkle of HTMX works. it's fast, and the Go toolchain is a delight.

-Hrvst is at hrvst.donostia.ai if you want to poke around.
-100 free credits on signup. the API docs are there too if you want to integrate it directly.
+hrvst is at hrvst.donostia.ai.
+100 free credits on signup. the API docs are there too.